-When reviewing the impacts estimated in this study, it's important to note that impacts are reported in the form of added income rather than sales.
-Sales includes all of the intermediary costs associated with producing goods and services, as well as money that leaks out of the region as it is spent at out-of-region businesses.
-Income, on the other hand, is a net measure that excludes these intermediary costs and leakages, and is synonymous with gross regional product (GRP) and value added.
+When reviewing the impacts estimated in this study, it's important to note that it reports impacts in the form of added income rather than sales.
+Sales includes all of the intermediary costs associated with producing goods and services, as well as money that leaks out of the state as it is spent at out-of-state businesses.
+Income, on the other hand, is a net measure that excludes these intermediary costs and leakages, and is synonymous with gross state product (GSP) and value added.
 For this reason, it is a more meaningful measure of new economic activity than sales.